deniselashlley/gatsby-netlify-cms/src/pages/schedule/index.md

   subHeading: This month..
   sectionHeading: Workshops & Events
 pageLink:
-linkURL: /classes
+  link: /classes
   text: More about classe
 ---